psychopy/psychopy-pyo/README.md

 # psychopy-pyo

-Extension for using [Pyo](http://ajaxsoundstudio.com/software/pyo/) for audio playback.
+Extension for using [Pyo](http://ajaxsoundstudio.com/software/pyo/) library for audio playback.

 ## Installing